abhmishr1/HIP/docs/how-to/performance_guidelines.rst

 ..........................................................

 Warps diverge when threads within the same warp follow different execution paths.
 This is caused by conditional statements that lead to different arithmetic operations being performed by different threads.
 Divergent warps can significantly reduce instruction throughput, so it is advisable to structure your code to minimize divergence.

 Synchronization
 ----------------

 Synchronization ensures that all threads within a block complete their computations and memory accesses before moving forward, which is critical when threads depend on other thread results.
-However, synchronization can also lead to performance overhead, as it needs the threads to wait, which might lead to idle GPU resources.
+However, synchronization can also cause performance overhead, as it needs the threads to wait, which might lead to idle GPU resources.

 To synchronize all threads in a block, use ``__syncthreads()``. ``__syncthreads()`` ensures that, all threads reach the same point in the code and can access shared memory after reaching that point.